jakewelliott/passport-pwa/senior-design/opr1/slides.md

 <!--

 Here's a more exhaustive list of the resources and technologies we'll need.
-The only thing we are waiting on from our sponsors is an AWS account, but this won't impact our ability to continue working on the project for a while.
+Not included in the design diagram is React Router for page routing, Tailwind CSS for styling, and Vite for the build process and dev server.

 -->